upworthy

 These are things I can do.
 Well, maybe not soup, per se.
 But cookies.
 I can make cookies.
 And maybe you can make soup.
 Or knit a scarf.
 Or sweep the kitchen floor.
 This is enough.

 This advice also goes beyond the “sun will come out tomorrow” reminders and acknowledges that things might not be better tomorrow or the day after that.
 It will take time for wounds to heal and difficult times to pass, but we need not passively wait for this time to come.
-We can make soup, rest and be kind to ourselves.
+We can make soup, rest, and be kind to ourselves.

 In the early days of the pandemic, I remember feeling like there was so much more I should be doing with all this extra “at home” time.
 Yet I found even the most basic tasks to be more difficult.
 In turn, I felt guilty for not being more productive.
-But what I’ve learned—or rather amlearning—is that allostatic load and decision fatigue are very real.
+But what I’ve learned is that allostatic load and decision fatigue are very real.
 Productivity looks different on different days, and sometimes being patient with ourselves is the most productive thing we can do.

 Mikhalkova’s advice taps into a mantra that I often recite when I’m struggling: Just do one good thing.
 Unload the dishwasher.
 Return an email.
 Fold the laundry.
 Hug my kids.
 Then do the next good thing.
 Eventually these things add up.
 Time passes and small steps turn into something bigger.